Restoration of the smallframe

-This is my second blog post documenting the restoration of a rare 1968 Vespa Super Sprint 90.
+This is the second blog post documenting the restoration of my 1968 Vespa SS90.

 With the scooter stripped of all its parts, the frame was sent to a company in the north of England to have it straightened on a Vespa jig (used at the Douglas factory in Bristol).
 The bent part of the frame (at the bottom of the leg shields) was cut out and a new panel section welded into place.
 Vespa frames are made from mild steel pressings, so any major steel repairs need to be welded.